Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Conclusion and discussion

 \section{Conclusion and discussion}

-We have investigated the EM radiations generated by an oscillating scalar field, comparing them with those generated by an axion field.
-While our analytical methods are adapted from existing studies of axion-induced EM radiation, we have demonstrated that their application to pure scalar fields, arising from modified gravity theories, reveals both qualitative and quantitative differences in radiation behavior.
+We have investigated the EM radiations generated by an oscillating scalar field, comparing them with those generated by the ALP field.
+While our analytical methods are adapted from existing studies of axion and ALP-induced EM radiation, we have demonstrated that their application to pure scalar fields reveals both qualitative and quantitative differences in radiation behavior.
 This approach serves not only as a theoretical extension of existing methods but also as a complementary framework for exploring observational avenues to test scalar degrees of freedom in modified gravity.

-We have shown that two different resonance effects can significantly enhance the EM radiation in specific regimes, and that the nature of these enhancements depends sensitively on the form of the coupling, $F_{\mu\nu} \tilde{F}^{\mu\nu}$ for axions and $F_{\mu\nu} F^{\mu\nu}$ for pure scalars.
-Our comparative analysis of constant and alternating magnetic field backgrounds reveals that scalar fields often exhibit less efficient radiation than axions, especially in the regime where the scalar Compton wavelength is smaller than the system size.
-Notably, in radially oscillating configurations, the axion field can produce a much stronger EM signal than the scalar field, highlighting how field configuration also plays a critical role in detectability.
+We have shown that two different resonance effects can significantly enhance the EM radiation in specific regimes, and that the nature of these enhancements depends sensitively on the form of the coupling, $F_{\mu\nu} \tilde{F}^{\mu\nu}$ for ALPs and $F_{\mu\nu} F^{\mu\nu}$ for pure scalars.
+Our comparative analysis of constant and alternating magnetic field backgrounds reveals that scalar fields often exhibit less efficient radiation than ALPs, especially in the regime where the scalar Compton wavelength is smaller than the system size.
+Notably, in radially oscillating configurations, the ALP field can produce a much stronger EM signal than the scalar field, highlighting how field configuration also plays a critical role in detectability.

-We have found that in a constant magnetic field, both scalar and axion fields produce negligible EM radiation when $m R \gg 1$ unless the frequency of the background plasma is close to that of the oscillating field.
-We have observed that in a background alternating magnetic field, similar radiation behavior occurs, and the resonance effect depends on the plasma frequency and the oscillating scalar/axion frequency.
-The radiation enhancements by resonance effects are significant enough to clarify the difference between scalar and axion.
+We have found that in a constant magnetic field, both scalar and ALP fields produce negligible EM radiation when $m R \gg 1$ unless the frequency of the background plasma is close to that of the oscillating field.
+We have observed that in a background alternating magnetic field, similar radiation behavior occurs, and the resonance effect depends on the plasma frequency and the oscillating scalar/ALP frequency.
+The radiation enhancements by resonance effects are significant enough to clarify the difference between scalar and ALP.